neizerth/ArkhamInvestigator/README.md

 ## Architecture Concepts

-This App in general is following by [FSD](https://github.com/feature-sliced) concepts, except:
+This App in general is following by [FSD](https://github.com/feature-sliced) concepts

-   UI components can be used in the same slice.